 July 26-30, 1933 News articles about new German "Law for the Prevention of Progeny with Hereditary Diseases"

-July 27, 1933 - August 31, 1933 Editorials, opinion pieces, letters-to-the-editor, and political cartoons regarding the "Law for the Prevention of Progeny with Hereditary Diseases"
+July 27, 1933 - December 31, 1933 News articles, editorials, opinion pieces, letters-to-the-editor, and political cartoons regarding the "Law for the Prevention of Progeny with Hereditary Diseases"